Thomas Pynchon

+Thomas Ruggles Pynchon Jr. (/ˈpɪntʃɒn/ PIN-chon, commonly /'pɪntʃən/ PIN-chən; born May 8, 1937) is an American novelist.
+He is noted for his complex works of postmodern fiction, characterized by dense references to popular culture, history, literature, music, science, and mathematics, as well as by humor and explorations of paranoia.
+He is widely regarded as one of the greatest American novelists.
+Pynchon is notoriously reclusive.
+Few photographs of him have been published, and rumors about his location and identity have circulated since the 1960s.

-Hailing from Long Island, Pynchon served two years in the United States Navy and earned an English degree from Cornell University.
+Born on Long Island, Pynchon served two years in the United States Navy and earned an English degree from Cornell University.
 After publishing several short stories in the late 1950s and early 1960s, he began composing the novels for which he is best known: V. (1963), The Crying of Lot 49 (1966), and Gravity's Rainbow (1973).
-His 2009 novel Inherent Vice was adapted into a feature film of the same name by director Paul Thomas Anderson in 2014.
-Pynchon is notoriously reclusive from the media; few photographs of him have been published, and rumors about his location and identity have circulated since the 1960s, although he voiced himself in two episodes of The Simpsons.
-Pynchon's most recent novel, Bleeding Edge, was published on September 17, 2013.
+For the latter, Pynchon won the 1974 U.S. National Book Award for Fiction.
+Pynchon followed with the novels Vineland (1990), Mason & Dixon (1997), Against the Day (2006), Inherent Vice (2009), which was adapted for film in 2014, and Bleeding Edge (2013).
+Pynchon's latest novel, Shadow Ticket, was published in 2025.

 Early life

 Thomas Pynchon was born on May 8, 1937, in Glen Cove, Long Island, New York, one of three children of engineer and politician Thomas Ruggles Pynchon Sr. (1907–1995) and Katherine Frances Bennett (1909–1996), a nurse.
-His earliest American ancestor, William Pynchon, emigrated to the Massachusetts Bay Colony with the Winthrop Fleet in 1630, then became the founder of Springfield, Massachusetts, in 1636, and thereafter a long line of Pynchon descendants found wealth and repute on American soil.
-Aspects of Pynchon's ancestry and family background have partially inspired his fiction writing, particularly in the Slothrop family histories related in the short story "The Secret Integration" (1964) and Gravity's Rainbow (1973).
-During his childhood, Pynchon alternately attended Episcopal services with his father and Roman Catholic services with his mother.
+As a child, Pynchon alternately attended an Episcopal church with his father and a Catholic church with his mother.